Saturday, November 10, 2018

-Our next meeting will again be at the Carlsbad Dove Library, 1775 Dove Lane, from 12:30 to 2:30 on Saturday, October 6.
-Our speaker will be Kathy Cruz, Senior Advisor to the State of California’s Chief Information Security Officer, who present “Cyber Security Issues Around Elections.”
+Our speaker in October was Kathy Cruz, Senior Advisor to the State of California’s Chief Information Security Officer, who presented on “Cyber Security Issues Around Elections.”

 Meeting September 8